U.S. Route 20 in Ohio: Route description

 US 20 enters the state in Northwest Township, Williams County.
-The route parallels the Ohio Turnpike (Interstate 80/Interstate 90) through rural farmland in the northwest corner of the state.
+The route parallels the Ohio Turnpike (Interstate 80 [I-80]/I-90) through rural farmland in the northwest corner of the state.
 Within the city of Toledo, the route turns north–south along Reynolds Road, which becomes Conant Street as the route enters Maumee.
 After crossing the Maumee River into Perrysburg, US 20 continues through downtown Perrysburg, then angles southeasterly, becoming concurrent with US 23 until Woodville.
-US 20 continues southeasterly towards the bypass of Fremont, most of which is concurrent with US 6.
+US 20 continues southeasterly toward the bypass of Fremont, most of which is concurrent with US 6.

 From Fremont eastward, the route becomes a divided highway, except when passing through the communities of Clyde, Bellevue, and Monroeville.
 The route bypasses Norwalk to the south as an expressway, with much of the old routing of US 20 maintained as part of SR 61.
 Near Oberlin, US 20 once again becomes an expressway, until the route continues northward on a divided bypass on the east side of Elyria while the freeway continues easterly as SR 10.
 US 20 turns east again on the east side of Elyria, following Cleveland Street and Center Ridge Road through western suburban Cleveland.

 In Lakewood, the route becomes concurrent with US 6 and SR 2, with a portion of the route following the Cleveland Memorial Shoreway.
-US 20 departs from the Shoreway then crosses the Detroit-Superior Bridge over the Cuyahoga River into downtown Cleveland.
-From there, the route passes through Public Square easterly, paralleling U.S. Route 322 one block to the south until nearing Case Western Reserve University.
+US 20 departs from the Shoreway then crosses the Detroit–Superior Bridge over the Cuyahoga River into Downtown Cleveland.
+From there, the route passes through Public Square easterly, paralleling US 322 one block to the south until nearing Case Western Reserve University.
 It travels northeasterly through the east side of Cleveland as Euclid Avenue, then through the suburbs of Euclid, Wickliffe, Willoughby, Mentor, Ohio, and Painesville, then continues easterly, roughly paralleling the Lake Erie shoreline through Geneva, Ashtabula, and Conneaut and into Pennsylvania.